-Willie Nelson one-of-a-kind pendant using Willie’s donated black filament string.
+Willie Nelson one-of-a-kind pendant using Willie’s used/played black filament string.
 Designed by 2x breast cancer survivor Elisa Guida.
 Pendant is app.
 1″ in length.
 Bail is sterling silver wrapped wire.
 Pendant comes with a 16, 18 or 20″ sterling silver chain.
-This piece is made to order and takes approximately 5-6 weeks to complete.
-Thickness of black string may very slightly.
-This is hand made and pendant may vary slightly.
+Due to the high demand of the StringsforaCURE® jewelry, orders take 6-8 weeks to complete.
+These are hand made and may vary slightly and the thickness of black string will very slightly.

 Artist Release Form: